phoban01/vale-test/README.md

 ## Heading With Misspelled Words and Inconsistent Capitalization

+this have an extrememly bad way of writin.

 Underneath the heading, there should be some text.
 However, here, we see a lack of content.
 This is not acceptable.

 ### Subheading with Inappropriate Use of Inline Code